graphcore/poptorch/docs/user_guide/supported_ops.rst

    Handling of ``float16`` operations has been greatly simplified since PopTorch version 3.0.
 Please read this section carefully if you are used to the way this worked prior to version 3.0.

-In PopTorch version 3.0 and newer, ``float16`` operations are handled straightforwardly by the dispatcher frontend (see :numref:`dispatcher-support`).
+In PopTorch version 3.0 and later, ``float16`` operations are handled straightforwardly by the dispatcher frontend.
 Tensors and models can be freely cast to and from ``float16``, and normalization running statistics can also be retyped by simple casting.

-If you have PopTorch code created with a previous version of PopTorch, please see :ref:`float_16_migration`.
-If you wish to use the legacy tracing frontend, please see :numref:`tracing-float16`.
+If you have PopTorch code created with a previous version of PopTorch, see :numref:`float_16_migration`.

 .. _float_16_migration: